Fayed12/react-mastery-lab-55-projects/project-14-planora-task-management-app/README.md

 * can enhance to add file section to tasks and projects

-* the website wil contain notifications
+* the website will contain notifications